AssetOrbit

 Diagonal Impulse

-Characteristic of motive waves
+Characteristic of Motive Waves

 • Motive waves are strong, impulsive price movements in the direction of the prevailing trend.

-• Five-wave pattern consisting of three advancing (1, 3, 5) and two corrective (2, 4) waves.
+• Three advancing waves (1, 3, 5) and two corrective waves (2, 4) make up the five-wave pattern.

 • The Wave 2 correction in a motive wave is typically sharp but does not retrace more than 100% of Wave 1.